Factors That Affecting Growth And Development in kids - Smartivity

-“If there is one thing developmental psychologists have learned over the years, it is that parents don’t have to be brilliant psychologists to succeed.
+"If there is one thing developmental psychologists have learned over the years, it is that parents don’t have to be brilliant psychologists to do the best parenting.
 They don’t have to be supremely gifted teachers.
-Most of the stuff parents do with flashcards and special drills and tutorials to hone their kids into perfect achievement machines don’t have any effect at all.
+Most of the stuff parents do with flashcards and special drills and tutorials to hone their kids into perfect achievement machines doesn’t have any effect at all.
 Instead, parents just have to be good enough.
 They have to provide their kids with stable and predictable rhythms.
 They need to be able to fall in tune with their kids’ needs, combining warmth and discipline.
-They need to establish the secure emotional bonds that kids can fall back upon in the face of stress.
-They need to be there to provide living examples of how to cope with the problems of the world so that their children can develop unconscious models in their heads.” - David Brooks
+They need to establish secure emotional bonds that kids can fall back upon in the face of stress.
+They need to be there to provide living examples of how to cope with the problems of the world so that their children can develop unconscious models in their heads.”

 We all know how gender affects us in different ways.
 Especially during puberty, a girl and boy will differ growing up with regard to their physical and mental development, consciously, as well as unconsciously.
-Their temperaments, their choices, likes, dislikes, behaviour, all will be different, and which is why it makes it all the more important to teach them moral values that help them live a more gender inclusive life.
-This is when they’re most impressionable about their own, as well as the other gender.
-So make sure you check any behaviour that doesn’t reflect gender inclusivity and nip it right at the bud.
+Their temperaments, choices, likes, dislikes, behavior, all will be different, and which is why it makes it all the more important to teach them moral values that help them live a more gender-inclusive life.
+This is when they’re most impressionable about their own, as well as the other genders.
+So, make sure you check any behavior that doesn’t reflect gender inclusivity and nip it right in the bud.
 Allow them to interact with all genders.
-It’s also good to invest in gender inclusive games like educational toys that create no gender bias.
+It’s also good to invest in gender-inclusive games like educational toys that create no gender bias.

 4. Physical and Mental Well Being

-Another factor we’re all well aware of is how physical and mental exercise or well being affects children.
-A healthy lifestyle that includes moderate amounts of sports, exercise is important for their physical well being and can contribute greatly to their growth and development.
-On the other hand, mentally stimulating activities such as educational toys that allow them to build their own toys, music, art and meditation can contribute well to the mental growth and development of children.
+Another factor we’re all well aware of is how physical and mental exercise or well-being affects children.
+A healthy lifestyle that includes moderate amounts of sports, and exercise is important for their physical well-being and can contribute greatly to their growth and development.
+On the other hand, mentally stimulating activities such as educational toys that allow them to build their own toys, music, art, and meditation can be one of the factors affecting the mental growth and development of the children.

-Nutrition is one factor that we need to be extra cautious of in this day and age when most of our food is processed, especially the ones that attract children the most, such as chips, soda, chocolates, etc. Treating them to such goodies once in a while may be alright, but it’s best to look at their diet as a building block of habits for their future selves too.
+Nutrition is a key factor affecting growth in children, that we need to be extra cautious of in this day and age.
+We need to pay complete attention to the intake of vital nutrients when the food is processed, especially the food that attracts children the most, such as chips, soda, chocolates, etc. Treating them to such goodies once in a while may be alright, but it’s best to look at their diet as a building block of habits for their future selves too.
 If they develop the habit of eating healthy while they’re growing up, not only will it positively affect their growth and development, but will also follow them into their adult lives for good health.

 6. Family & Social Life

 The family environment and social life will be the building blocks of their adult lives, hence contributing greatly to their growth and development.
-More than material things, what affects your child’s growth and development is the love they receive.
+More than material things, what affects the growth and development in children is the love they receive.
 Moreover, what will greatly help them all through their lives is what they learn about relationships from their immediate surroundings, such as their families and friends.
 So make sure you surround them with the right kind of social surroundings when it comes to family and friendships.
 Take interest in their lives when they talk about their friends and encourage them to maintain good relationships with people who make them feel good.
-Whereas if you hear someone’s behaviour that doesn’t make them feel good, it’s always best to make them understand that they don’t need to be complacent to that kind of behaviour.
+Whereas if you hear someone’s behavior that doesn’t make them feel good, it’s always best to make them understand that they don’t need to be complacent to that kind of behavior.

 As much as education is important for the growth and development of your children, so is play.
 So make sure you create an environment that allows them to play and be as creative as they can, apart from studying and getting good grades at school.
 For such learning at home, tech learning toys and educational games can be a great tool to let them creatively build their own play toys and then feel the pride and pleasure of interacting with them as a user!
 Play time in the outdoors will also contribute to their physical nourishment and well being.
 So apart from educational games, it’s also good to encourage playing outdoors to create an active physical life in a social setting with their friends.